 (b) more than the first instalment payable under option 3,

-the Commissioner is to deduct the amount paid from the assessed amount, and the remaining amount, plus a charge of 2% of (RA + DA), is to be divided into 2 equal instalments.
+the Commissioner is to deduct the amount paid from the assessed amount, and the remaining amount is to be divided into 2 equal instalments.

 (3) The first of those instalments is due and payable by the taxpayer within 175 days after the date of the assessment notice.